 St. Joseph Health Community Partnership Fund – Emergency Food and Shelter Initiative

-Thanks to the support of St. Joseph Health Community Partnership Fund – Emergency Food and Shelter Initiative, the REFB will provide 20-25 lbs. of healthy, nutrient-dense, fresh produce and supplemental food items to an estimated 9,700 individuals through our Farm Fresh Produce Pantry program.
-With 30 distributions located in 9 towns throughout Sonoma County, we provide our most vulnerable neighbors essential nutritional support.
+Thanks to the support of St. Joseph Health Community Partnership Fund – Emergency Food and Shelter Initiative, the REFB will provide approximately 25 pounds of nutritious, vitamin-rich, fresh produce and supplemental foods to anyone in need in our community through more than 30 Produce Pantry distributions.

 (Grant period: January 1, 2017 – December 31, 2017)